Overview

 There are several types of steroid inhaler, which are used in slightly different ways.

-You'll usually need to take one or two puffs from your inhaler in the morning and one or two puffs in the evening.
+You'll usually need to take 1 or 2 puffs from your inhaler in the morning and 1 or 2 puffs in the evening.

 It's important to keep using your inhaler, even if you feel better.
 It will only stop your symptoms if it's used every day.